-- 9.5.2 The design energy and energy budget, respectively of the designed building and reference building, should be calculated - - (a) using the same consistent numerical method for building energy analysis; and - (b) in accordance with the procedure given in Appendix A of this BEC. - 9.5.3 The design energy should not exceed the energy budget. - 9.5.4 Trade-off in Design Energy - 9.5.4.1 In fulfilling clause 9.5.3, the increase in design energy as a result of not satisfying the trade-off allowable requirements in clause 9.4.2, can be off-set with reduction in design energy as a result of - - (a) an improvement over the corresponding minimum allowable levels of performance in any one or more of the items listed with energy efficiency requirements in Sections 5 to 8 of this BEC, and/or - (b) an energy efficient feature to improve the energy performance in lighting, air-conditioning, electrical and lift and escalator installations, and/or - (c) a better OTTV resulting in energy reduction counted towards the trade-off , and/or - (d) having recovered energy or renewable energy captured or generated on site. - 9.5.4.2 Clause 9.5.4.1 (b) should not be applicable to buildings not governed by the Building (Energy Efficiency) Regulation (Cap.
-123M). - 9.5.4.3 The items or installations involved in the trade-off process should be under the same ownership except for building with the cooling source from a remote plant or a service provider of district cooling system. - 9.5.4.4 The subsequent alteration or replacement of items or installations in the trade-off should not result in the non-compliance of clause 9.5.3. - 9.5.4.5 Trade-off should not be applicable to an item which has not been installed.
+- 9.5.2 The design energy and energy budget, respectively of the designed building and reference building, should be calculated - - (a) using the same consistent numerical method for building energy analysis; and - (b) in accordance with the procedure given in Appendix A of this BEC. - 9.5.3 The design energy should not exceed the energy budget. - 9.5.4 Trade-off in Design Energy - 9.5.4.1 In fulfilling clause 9.5.3, the increase in design energy as a result of not satisfying the trade-off allowable requirements in clause 9.4.2, can be off-set with reduction in design energy as a result of - - (a) an improvement over the corresponding minimum allowable levels of performance in any one or more of the items listed with energy efficiency requirements in Sections 5 to 8 of this BEC, and/or - (b) an energy efficient feature to improve the energy performance in lighting, air-conditioning, electrical and lift and escalator installations, and/or - (c) a better OTTV resulting in energy reduction counted towards the trade-off, and/or - (d) having recovered energy or renewable energy captured or generated on site - 9.5.4.2 Clause 9.5.4.1 (c) should not be applicable to buildings not governed by the Building (Energy Efficiency) Regulation (Cap.
+123M). - 9.5.4.3 The items or installations involved in the trade-off process should be under the same ownership except for building with the cooling source from a remote plant or a service provider of district cooling system. - 9.5.4.4 The subsequent alteration or replacement of items or installations in the trade-off should not result in the non-compliance of clause 9.5.3. - 9.5.4.5 Trade-off should not be applicable to an item which has not been installed. - 9.5.4.6 The equipment or system of energy recovery captured or renewable energy generated on site should be equipped with metering and monitoring facilities such that the performance of such equipment or system can be measured and verified. - (a) For such equipment or system generating electric energy, it should be equipped with metering devices for measuring voltages (all phase-to-phase and phase-to-neutral), currents (three phases and neutral), total power factor, total